joaquinlpereyra/blog/content/posts/2023-11-30-solidity-sceptics-private-internal-public-external-functions.md

 }
 ```

-> Nothing anything weird?
-The function is`interfaceFunctions(bool)`, but the caller passed no argument.
-> Don't worry, ccp is not broken.
-The default argument (specified in the header file) is `true`.
-> BTW, notice that we just found the hash collision protection in solidity?
-Cool.

 ## Getting it all together

 This `interfaceFunction` is kind of a lazy method that just calls `interfaceFunctionList`, so let us [check that out](https://github.com/ethereum/solidity/blob/2a2a9d37ee69ca77ef530fe18524a3dc8b053104/libsolidity/ast/AST.cpp#L274-L275):